 - 1 lb medium shrimp, peeled and deveined

 - 4 cloves garlic. minced

 - 3 tablespoons lemon juice, divided

 - For the pasta, bring a large pot of water to a boil.
 Add salt and pasta.
 Cook according to package directions, until al dente.
 Drain the pasta.

 - Meanwhile, in a sauté pan over medium high heat melt 2 tablespoons butter.
-Add shrimp, shallots, garlic, 1 tablespoon lemon juice, capers and whine.
+Add shrimp, shallots, garlic, 1 tablespoon lemon juice, seafood seasoning, black pepper, capers and wine.
 Cook stirring often.